burgil/f-win-alt-tab/README.md

 - No additional UI elements
 - Automatically disables the native Windows Alt+Tab menu

+TODO: Create a software with a tray icon

 ## Prerequisites

 - Python 3.6 or higher